 In a money purchase scheme, often referred to as a defined contribution scheme, the scheme rules will describe how a member's benefits are to be calculated on leaving service, retirement or death.
 This element of the resource material will concentrate on the calculation and communication of transfer benefits for a money purchase scheme.

-The case studies that you will be referred to in the examinations will include one money purchase scheme:
+The case studies for which you will be required to study will include one money purchase scheme:

 TIP: From 6 April 2012 it was no longer possible for money purchase schemes to be contracted out.

-There are two distinct transfer calculations and learners will be tested on each of these in the examinations:
+There are 2 distinct transfer calculations which learners could be tested on in these calculations:

 1. How are transfers out handled?